<img height="1" width="1" src="https://www.facebook.com/tr?id=277620029309663&amp;ev=PageView &amp;noscript=1">

 While the oven is building heat, get the dough out of the fridge and let it rest.
 When it reaches room temperature, lightly flour your work surface and press the dough into a large flat disc.
 Next, stretch the dough, holding one side up and letting gravity pull it down.

 Gently rotate the dough to stretch it evenly until it is roughly 11 inches in diameter and ⅓ of an inch thick.
-One by one, carefully lift the base onto the pizza paddle and patch any holes.
+One by one, carefully lift the base onto our pizza paddle and patch any holes.

 5. Build your pizzas